 Ans.
 Proxy servers prevent external users from identifying the IP addresses of an internal network.
 They make a network virtually invisible to external users, who cannot identify the physical location of a network without knowledge of the correct IP address.

 Ans.
-Nodes – Devices or data points on a larger network are known as nodes.
+Nodes – Devices or data points on a more extensive network are known as nodes.
 They are individual parts of a larger data structure and contain data.
 They also link other nodes.

 Links- A link is the physical and logical network component for interconnecting hosts or nodes in a network.
 It is a physical communication medium such as coaxial cable or optical fiber.